 ||Rec.
 Srv.& Soc.
 Services to the Aged

-How is your property tax bill amount determined ?
+How is my property tax bill amount determined?

 How did you arrive at the assessed value?

-That is a function of the Jefferson Parish Assessor, not the City of Gretna Tax Department.
+The assessed value is determined by the Jefferson Parish Assessor, not the City of Gretna.

 If I have a question regarding my property's assessed value or a change of address?